 Key Leadership Biographies

-Before joining the San Francisco Symphony in 2015, Spivey served as the Vice President and General Manager of the Baltimore Symphony Orchestra.
-In that role, Spivey managed all aspects of artistic planning and concert production with oversight of Education and Public Relations activity.
-Prior to becoming Vice President and General Manager, Spivey served as Vice President of Artistic Operations for the Baltimore Symphony Orchestra since 2010.
+Before joining the San Francisco Symphony in 2015, Spivey served as the vice president and general manager of the Baltimore Symphony Orchestra.
+In that role, Spivey managed all aspects of artistic planning and concert production with oversight of education and public relations activity.
+Prior to that, he served as that organization’s vice president of artistic operations.
 Spivey previously held positions with the Boston Symphony Orchestra, the Los Angeles Philharmonic and the Fort Worth Symphony Orchestra.
 He studied clarinet at the New England Conservatory and received an Executive MBA from the University of Texas at Arlington.